Strange how a holiday romance can change everything…

 But anyway, this boy was the rental car I was too stingy to purchase and a hidden treasure tour guide wrapped in one beautiful face.
 If you can, rent a car, because some of the places we went to might be tricky to get to without your own transportation.

-For exploring the Makarska Riviera, Croatia’s land of epic sea AND mountains, I recommend Sixt car rental.
-It has one way rental in Croatia.
-So if you pick-up your car all the way in Zagreb, you can drop it off on the other side of the country, like in Zadar, Split or Pula, just to name a few of the locations.
+For truly exploring the Makarska Riviera, Croatia’s land of epic sea AND mountains, I recommend searching for car rentals on Discover Car Hire.
+It’s equivalent to Kayak, Skyscanner or Google Flights, but for rental cars.
+You can also compare prices of companies that have one way rental in Croatia.
+That way, you can pick-up your car all the way in Zagreb or wherever, and then drop it off on the other side of the country, like in Zadar, Split, Pula, or whatever destination is available that works with your itinerary.

 Tucepi & Baska Voda–Makarska’s immediate neighbors.